RedLanternTech/CISSPNotes/README.md

 I am basically retyping my notes and keeping them all in Markdown docs.
 One doc for each domain.
 If the spelling looks horrible, sorry

-Update April 2022:  I've also started the study group with FRSecure which so far in, has had great discussion.
+Update April 2022:  I've also started attending the FRSecure study group/classes which so far has had great discussion.
 [Register Here](https://frsecure.com/cissp-mentor-program/)

 Sites and Videos I like: